A248/DazzleConf/README.md

 * Extensible and user-friendly.
 All types use the same framework, and library users can easily add new types.
 * Type safety.
 Configuration is an immutable interface.
 * Automatically update old configurations with the latest keys.
 No need to version config files.
-* No NULLs.
+* No nulls.
 No public mutable fields.
 No stringly-typed spaghetti such as `getString("key")`, and no type-unsafe calls like `getInt("maybe-not-really-an-integer")`.
 * Informative, helpful error reports.
 Messages that human beings (even non-programmers!) can understand.
 Reports key path and line number, and library error messages can even be translated depending on the locale.

 ### Introduction

-DazzleConf is a clean, well-tested library to meet your configuration needs.
+DazzleConf is a comprehensive, well-tested library to meet your configuration needs.
 It's quick to get running, and all you need to do is provide an interface:

 ```java
 Configuration<AppConfig> configuration = Configuration.defaultBuilder(AppConfig.class).build();